Chapters | Links |

 97 #172

-We were greatly relieved to be released from house arrest with our 2,900 photographs miraculously intact.
+We are reunited with Dawa and the porters from Ian Baker and Hamid Sardar’s group.
+We know several from past expeditions.
+We are greatly relieved to be released from house arrest with our 2,900 photographs miraculously intact.
 Some of our companions weren’t so lucky.
-Most importantly, we had over 300 photos of Hidden Falls documenting its long-sought existence.
-Here we reunited with Dawa and the porters from Ian’s and Hamid’s group.
-We knew several from past expeditions.
+Most importantly, we have over 300 photos of Hidden Falls documenting its long-sought existence.

 #173